applicant1844244/mit-decision-check/README.md

 # mit-decision-check

-This is a python script that logs into your MIT portal to automatically checks your decision.
+This is a python script that logs into your MIT portal to automatically check your decision.

--It checks your decisions every 15 seconds.
+-It checks your decisions every few seconds.

 -Downloads the html and checks whether you have been accepted or not.